svenvs/MAKEChristmasLightsShow/README.md

 GND           | Black wire
 D4            | Yellow or white wire start with yellow

-So all wired up? still no lights ? yeah that is correct :D we must first install some software on the NODE MCU to make it doo something

-## WLED installation

-Go too this website: https://vstr.dev/MAKE/ and connect your node mcu to the computer. follow the instructions on the page.
-When the upload is complete great job you have now programmed a NODE MCU without even touching code ! :D

-You can disconnect the NODEMCU from your computer
+When you have the wires correctly plugged in and you power the NODEMCU with your phone charger. the LED's will turn orange

 ## Configure WLED

-ok now disconnect the NODE MCU from your computer and hook it up to your phone charger.
-We wont need to connect it anymore to the computer. :D
 If you go too your mobile phone and have a look for wifi networks you will find a new wife network called: WLED-AP you can login to that network with the default password: **wled1234**

 And you will see the welcome screen:
 ![WLED welcome screen](/assets/wledwelcome.PNG)

 Now click on WIFI SETTINGS and update the wifi settings too the one in your house.

 ![WLED welcome screen](/assets/wledwifisettings.png)

 When done it might be ok to reboot the device by just pulling the plug and connecting it again.
 Also put your phone back to use your wifi.

 ### discover WLED